Today I’m sharing with you a really intimate post… my HIIT workout results, including my HIIT workout before and after pictures.

 What is HIIT?

 HIIT stands for High Intensity Interval Training.
 HIIT workouts generally combine short bursts of intense exercise with periods of rest or lower-intensity exercise, these workouts often mix aerobic and resistance training.
+These can be 20 seconds of work, followed by 10 seconds of rest, or they can be as long as 45 seconds of work with 15 seconds of rest.

-What HIIT Challenge did I do?
+What HIIT Workout Challenge did I do?

 I found Heather Robertson’s 12 week Challenge on YouTube, then I found her Facebook group.
 After asking a few questions in there, I was encouraged to try both the 12 week challenge and the monthly workout calendar (the monthly calendar is a pdf calendar emailed by Heather every month outlining workouts to do from her collection of YouTube workout videos).
 While I was heavier than I’ve ever been when I started, I’ve been very active over the past 20 years so I knew this runner needed a BIG challenge.